-The Prince of Wales was one of eleven vessels of the historic First Fleet to Australia in 1788
+The Prince of Wales was one of eleven vessels of the First Fleet In 1788. .

 On the 30th July convict woman Jane Banner died as a result of an accident that had occurred on 24th July.